flenniken/statictea/docs/functions.md

 If the condition is true, return the second argument, else return the third argument.

-The if functions are special in a couple of ways, see the If Functions section.
+The IF functions are special in a couple of ways, see the If Functions section.
 You usually use boolean infix expressions for the condition, see: the Boolean Expressions section.